🌍 Social StudiesGrade 5Lesson 1

 • A small triangle often stands for a mountain, wavy lines stand for water, and a tiny tree stands for a forest.

-• Different colours can also be symbols — green for parks, blue for rivers and lakes, brown for high land.
+• Different colors can also be symbols — green for parks, blue for rivers and lakes, brown for high land.

-• Always read the map key first so you know what every shape and colour represents.
+• Always read the map key first so you know what every shape and color represents.

 💡